Highgate Festival is a community-based project, run by a small team of volunteers:

 She conceived and coordinated the first live garden – the South of France Jardin in St Pancras International Railway Station’s Upper Level, across from Eurostar in situ for several weeks and designed by Clifton Nurseries.

-A community enthusiast, Kathleen is a member of the Highgate Camden Safer Neighourhood Panel, Dartmouth Park Neigbourhood Forum and a member of the Highgate Festival team dealing with marketing communications, PR, social media and fund raising.
+A community enthusiast, Kathleen is on the committee of the Darthmouth Park Neighbourhood Forum, a member of the Highgate Camden Safer Neighbourhood Panel and a member of the Highgate Festival team dealing with marketing communications, PR, social media and fundraising.

 Connecting with her international community, Kathleen runs www.americaninengland.com for insiders and bothsiders.